CodeMarie/Data-Cleanse-Retail/README.md

 The product list is in a separate xlsx, as the branch information has a different naming convention for products, e.g. SKU a renaming of headers for consistency is needed at the time of merge.

 - Fulfilling Brief requirement - no.1

-When the tail of the product category information was displayed it indicated there was an inconsistency in the category of fruits & vegetables.
+When the bottom (tail) 10 files of of the product category information was displayed it indicated there was an inconsistency in the category of fruits & vegetables.
 This was also created as a category in the non-plural 'fruits & vegetable' therefore this was replaced to the plural form.

 - Fulfilling Brief requirement - no.2
 Performance in the brief was unclear as referring to the terminology.txt the calculation of the performance indicator is already present in 'amount_in_gbp'  which 'contains the sum obtained from the transaction'.
 As sales in terms of amount_of_gbp was not taken by the brief description the performance was defined from the brief description as quantity by amount_of_gbp.